 Once your boards are attached, sand the face side of them until smooth.
 Next, measure the length of the top and bottom of your sign and add 1 1/2″ for the thickness of your side boards.
 Then cut your side boards to the height of your sign.
 Sand them smooth and wipe everything down to prepare for the finish.

 I usually paint and stain before I brad nail the sides on.
 When you nail them, be sure to clamp the corners, so they don’t move.
-If you don’t have the tools for this project, you can always just purchase a project board like this.
-I used one of these for the sign below and it’s about as simple as you can get.
+If you don’t have the tools for this project, you can always just purchase a project board like the one below.

 Choose Your Finish